oqolarte/oblong/content/project/mr.md

 The researcher, most of the time, is also the interviewer.

-Examples include focus group discussions, depth interviews, and observations/ethnography.
+Examples include focus group discussions (FGD), depth interviews, and observations/ethnography.

 Qual investigates habitual behavior where people need help to articulate why they do what they do.
 It is used to generate ideas by asking only a niche market.

 **Quantitative research** focuses on measuring opinions and behaviors.